researcherben/composer-avenues/composer_git_repos/README.md

 # step 1: generate list of extension dependencies

-set up MediaWiki with Composer inside a Docker image
+Set up MediaWiki with Composer inside a Docker image

     cat << EOF > Dockerfile
     FROM mediawiki:1.31.1